 Limit your and co-authors' biographies to approximately 50-75 words each.
 Each biography may include: as word limit permits--your name; affiliation; academic and/or corporate experience in O.D.; professional focus in O.D. such as, professional or theoretical approach; honors; publications; and associations.

-A photo that is a clear, in-focus, digital, mid-chest-and-head image, saved in a jpeg or png format with no fewer than 300 dpi or 1 meg.
+A photo that is a clear, in-focus, digital, mid-chest-and-head image, saved in a jpeg format with no fewer than 300 dpi or 1 megabyte in size.
 Photographs taken by a mobile phone are usually not acceptable.
 Paper photographs will not be accepted.
-Consider that copied photos lose clarity in the final publication.
+Consider that copied photos lose clarity in the final publication and may be rejected.

 2. Check the spelling of authors' names.